 Planning permission is not generally required for installing or replacing electrical circuits.
 However, if you live in a listed building you are advised to contact your Local Planning Authority before carrying our any work.

-If you are carrying out electrical work in your home or garden in England and Wales, you will have to follow new rules in the Building Regulations.
+If you are carrying out electrical installation work in your home or garden in England and Wales, you must comply with the rules in the Building Regulations.
+It is best to use an installer registered with a competent person scheme (a ‘registered competent person’) who can self-certify compliance with the Building Regulations.

 The Building Regulations set out overall criteria and requirements to ensure electrical safety.
 Approved Document P provides further practical guidance for undertaking this type of work.
-You should bear in mind that any electrical work you carry out within your home, garden, garage shed and other storage buildings may need to comply with the requirements of the Building Regulations.
-If you are unsure about whether you are required to comply you may wish to contact your local authorities building regulations department.
+You should bear in mind that any electrical work you carry out within your home, garden, garage, shed or other storage building must comply with the requirements of the Building Regulations.
+If you are unsure about the requirements, you should contact your local authority’s building control department.

 These rules have been introduced to help reduce the number of deaths, injuries and fires caused by faulty installations.